 If your doctor diagnoses you with prediabetes that means you have a blood sugar level higher than normal.
 While this condition often leads to type 2 diabetes, you can prevent it or reverse its effects by making significant lifestyle changes.

 Both prediabetes and type 2 diabetes have...
 Read more

 When your doctor diagnoses you with prediabetes, that means you have a blood sugar level that is higher than normal and are at risk for diabetes.
 However, there are ways you can stop prediabetes and reverse its effects:

 Lose weight – Losing just 5 to 10 percent...
 Read more

 Monitoring your risk for coronary heart disease and other health risks is easy with the monthly Heart & Health Screenings at Saint Francis Medical Center.
-The following screenings are available 7-10 am the first Wednesday of each month at the Saint Francis Health and Wellness Center...
+The following heart health assessments are available 7-10 am the first Wednesday of each month at the Saint Francis Health and...
 Read more

 Patients with pre-existing diabetes or those who develop gestational diabetes need to carefully monitor their glucoses to have the best outcome for their babies.
 This often involves testing the blood glucoses frequently.
 Controlling glucose levels can decrease the risk of additional complications of pregnancy, including preeclampsia...
 Read more

 If you are obese (BMI greater than 35) and suffer from type 2 diabetes, weight loss surgery may be your best option.
 A recent Cleveland Clinic study found that many patients no longer had a need for insulin and medication after undergoing bariatric surgery.

 “While diet, exercise...
 Read more

 Patients who suffer from diabetic foot ulcers or venous stasis ulcers on their legs have several high-tech options at Saint Francis Medical Center for faster healing – skin substitutes.